 In addition to hardware support and maintenance, there is the support and maintenance of the virtual desktop infrastructure, that is, the hardware that runs the virtual environment.
 Outsourcing this to a Desktop as a Service (DaaS) provider simplifies the task of maintaining virtual desktops and the underlying infrastructure.

-For example, Advance2000 offers three levels of support, Bronze, Silver, and Gold.
+For example, Advance2000 offers three levels of IT support, Bronze, Silver, and Gold.
 We work with the customer to determine how much support is needed and which support plan is appropriate.
 This eliminates the need for skilled IT staff at each location and centralizes the support function.
+If you are interested to find out more information, please see our IT Support plans and services.